 '''

-RTEMS.SUCCESSFUL - message broadcasted successfully RTEMS.INVALID_ID - invalid queue id RTEMS.INVALID_SIZE - invalid message size
+RTEMS.SUCCESSFUL - message broadcasted successfully RTEMS.INVALID_ID - invalid queue id RTEMS.INVALID_ADDRESS - buffer is NULL RTEMS.INVALID_ADDRESS - count is NULL RTEMS.INVALID_SIZE - invalid message size

 '''

 This directive causes all tasks that are waiting at the queue specified by id to be unblocked and sent the message contained in buffer.
 Before a task is unblocked, the message buffer of size byes in length is copied to that task's message buffer.
 The number of tasks that were unblocked is returned in count.